sciencefidelity/artsed.wales/README.md

 - html element does not have a lang attribute
 - Set up browser caching
 - Defer js components
-- Convert styles to Sass
-- Reposition cropped images in container
 - Make it respondsive
 - Add an internal page navigation
 - Fix language switch and menu to top right corner